noster002/Born2beroot/README.md

 A Linux server developed in a virtual machine with some safety requirements

+As it is done in a virtual machine, there is for evaluation purposes only the signature of the machine's virtual disk present.

 ## Requirements

 + Latest stable version of [Debian](https://www.debian.org) (*Debian 10 Buster* at the time of writing)